GodsentIzzy123/portfolio/README.md

 - Introduced Undergraduate students to programming in Python, R and SQL
 - Assisted Math Course Instructors in proctoring of tests, grading, recording of Quizzes and Exams

-**Geospatial Data Scientist @ Jeffa Geosurvey** -Responsible for collecting, cleaning and processing geospatial datasets from diverse sources – Utilized Geospatial and Visualization Python libraries to create effective and informative data insights and visualizations
+**Geospatial Data Scientist @ Jeffa Geosurvey**
+- Responsible for collecting, cleaning and processing geospatial datasets from diverse sources.
+- Utilized Geospatial and Visualization Python libraries to create effective and informative data insights and visualizations
-– Developed predictive models to assist in various projects – Communicated the findings and recommendations derived from Analytics and Insights to Stakeholders and Management
+- Developed predictive models to assist in various projects – Communicated the findings and recommendations derived from Analytics and Insights to Stakeholders and Management

 **Data Scientist @ Wallets Africa**